Structure analysis¶

 Maximum common subgraph¶

-To illustrate this example, we compare ligands AUD and LSA:
+To illustrate this example, we compare the ligands AUD and LSA:

-examples of using the BGL implementation of VF2 to check graph
+examples of using the BGL’s VF2 implementation for checking graph

 and subgraph isomorphisms.